griffin-analytics/griffin-mmm-demo/README.md

 ----

-# Griffin MMM: Integrated Bayesian Marketing Intelligence
-# (demo coming soon)

-## Elevate Your Marketing Strategy with Advanced Media Mix Modelling
+# Griffin MMM: Integrated Bayesian Marketing Intelligence: Elevate Your Marketing Strategy with Advanced Media Mix Modelling

+## (get in touch for a demo info@griffin-analytics.com)

 Welcome to Griffin MMM, your gateway to Integrated Bayesian Marketing Intelligence.
 Our software goes beyond traditional media mix modeling, offering a sophisticated suite of tools built on PyMC to optimize your marketing strategies and drive unprecedented ROI.